GSA-TTS/identity-handbook/_articles/pull-request-review.md

 Pull Request, or until that review is dismissed.

-Since *Request Changes* is essentially blocking, as a Login.gov convention, we try to minimizing usages of it to absolutely critical changes needed.
+Since *Request Changes* is essentially blocking, as a Login.gov convention, we try to minimize usages of it to absolutely critical changes needed.